NermNermNerm/LocalizeFromSource/readme.md

 ### Format strings

-The perils of `String.Format(identifier, x, y)` have been known for a long time, and a number of remedies have been devised, with varying degrees of effectiveness.
+The perils of `String.Format(identifier, x, y)` have been known for a long time, and a number of remedies have been devised with varying degrees of effectiveness.
 Interpolated strings is certainly one of the most powerful of them, and this package aims to exploit them.
 Alas, it can't quite be done seamlessly, you have to use `LF` instead of just `L`.
 Like so: